glebdennis/OneReach/Help Texts/Check Condition.md

 The conditions for comparing the data of a ___condition rule___ are set with _Data type_ dropdown, _Input value_ field, _Condition_ dropdown and _Condition value_ field:

 - The _data type_ can be either _"string"_, _"number"_, _"object or array"_ or _"advanced"_.
 Choose _"string"_ if you want to compare textual data.
 Choose _"number"_ if you want to compare numerical data (use period for decimals).
-Choose “object or array” if you want to compare objects or arrays.
-Choose “advanced” if you want to compare unspecified type of data in code mode using JSON format.
+Choose *“object or array”* if you want to compare data that is represented in a form of an object or an array.
+Choose *“advanced”* if you want to compare unspecified type of data in code mode using JSON format.
 The _data type_ is represented by a blue dropdown and is set as _"string"_ by default.
 To change it, click on the dropdown and choose one of the given variants.